seanpm2001/Seanpm2001-DRM-Blocklist/README.md

 - 2024.04.17 - First draft created
 - 2024.04.20 - Project published
 - 2024.04.21 - All trailing backslashes removed from Host Files, all lists are now functional.
 Thanks to [:octocat: `Iam-Py-test`](https://github.com/iam-py-test) for helping out and being the first external contributor to the project.
+- 2024.04.25 - I came back to the project today to find 2 new issues from 3 days ago.
+I fixed 1 of them (a syntax error) while I am in the process of fixing the second one (regarding Clean Lists) this update introduces clean list variants of all 10 blocklists.
+Thanks to [:octocat: `Spirillen`](https://github.com/spirillen/) for the bug report, and the suggestions.

 </details> <!-- End of major updates section !-->